tcr/mug/README.md

 Mug is an Eclipse project developed using the Counterclockwise extension.

+If you're interesting in helping out:

+* Submit bug reports/feature requests!
+* Looking for suggestions of possible applications, to refine the API.
-Submitting bug reports/feature requests would be excellent.
-If you're interested in writing code, I'd love your help with: JavaScript testcases (language features you find are broken), writing modules (see source for mug.modules.fs), and then any items on the TODO list.
+* For coders, I'd love help with writing: JavaScript testcases (obscure language features, edge cases), CommonJS modules (see source for mug.modules.fs), or any items on the TODO list.

 Roadmap
 -------